 After several experiences (direct / indirect), studies and comparisons with other methodologies, we have developed the S.A.F.E. method.

-Without repeating what has already been said (read for example Self defense: how to behave) and without going too far into the details, here is the significance and practical application of each of the 4 S.A.F.E. “commands”:
+Without repeating what has already been said (read for example Self defense: how to behave) and without going too far into details, here is the significance and practical application of each of the 4 S.A.F.E. “commands”:

-- “Safety” means prevention, alert (see the article “Constant attention: what is and how it works”), both in terms of active danger (set an immediate defensive strategy, do not raise the tension level beyond the limit, make sure being legally protected, reaching or contacting other people / law enforcement, etc.), both in general (avoiding dangerous places, inappropriate behaviors, risky encounters, activities that make us vulnerable, etc.)
+- Safety – It means prevention (read Constant attention: what is and how it works), both in terms of active danger (set an immediate defensive strategy, do not raise the tension level beyond the limit, make sure being legally protected, reaching or contacting other people / law enforcement, etc.), both in general (planning our activities, avoiding dangerous places, inappropriate behaviors, risky encounters, activities that make us vulnerable, etc.) ), alert (read

-- “Argument” means keeping a critical situation under control through a peaceful, respectful but assertive dialogue (read Self defense: 10 correct attitudes during a quarrel”), negotiate (eg. giving what’s less important, like money, etc.) and / or use deception if necessary (for an example see the article “Personal defense and psychological tricks”); any non-violent / lawful way is preferable (read Best martial arts for self-defense) to ensure our safety and the one of who is with us (or at least to make us gain time) ); we must keep the right concentration level, we must discuss (read
+- Argument – It means maintaining a critical situation under control through a peaceful, respectful but assertive dialogue (read Self defense: 10 correct attitudes during a quarrel), negotiate (eg. giving what’s less important, like money, etc.) and / or use deception if necessary (for an example see the article Personal defense and psychological tricks); any non-violent / lawful way is preferable (read Best martial arts for self-defense) to ensure our safety and the one of who is with us (or at least to make us gain time) ); we must keep the right concentration level, we must discuss (read

-Let’s never underestimate the fact that in moments of real personal defense the lucidity is very difficult to maintain and we will never act impeccably; the use of the word S.A.F.E. itself does not really serve much but if we relate it to the 6DKF’s principles, tactics, strategies and techniques (mental and physical) it can really make a big difference (in some cases, probably, even between life and death)
+- Without a good psychophysical preparation, the mere use of the word “safe” does not really change the much but if we relate it to the 6DKF’s principles, tactics / strategies and techniques (mental and physical) it can really make a big difference (in some cases, probably, even between life and death)

 Author: Master Kongling